Hussainjutt/task/README.md

 ## Installing / Getting started

-Run this commond for install packages.
+Run this command for install packages.

 ```shell
 npm install
 ```

-Run this commond for run the packages.
+Run this command for run the packages.

 ```shell
 npm run dev